Float your Boat

-PART I - Calibrating the volume of a film canister
+Part I - Calibrating the volume of a film canister

-- Instruct students to pour varying amounts of water from the graduated cylinder into the film canister so that they continue to make as many volume marks as possible and still clearly be able to read them
+- Instruct participants to pour varying amounts of water from the graduated cylinder into the film canister so that they continue to make as many volume marks as possible and still clearly be able to read them

 - Tell them to calculate the mass of 1 mL of water by dividing their answer above by 10.
 Record findings.

-PART 3 - Observing displacement
+Part III - Observing displacement

 - Instruct one participant to put his or her index finger completely into the water and note what happens to the level of the water.
 Everyone should record and attempt to explain their observations.

-PART 4 - Measuring volume displacement and weight
+Part IV - Measuring volume displacement and weight

-- Have students measure the mass of a film canister with the lid on and multiply by 0.01 to determine its weight in Newtons.
+- Have participants measure the mass of a film canister with the lid on and multiply by 0.01 to determine its weight in Newtons.
 Instruct them to record their findings on their data table.

-- Instruct students to place the 250 mL beaker into the plastic container and fill the beaker to the very top with water without overflowing.
+- Instruct participants to place the 250 mL beaker into the plastic container and fill the beaker to the very top with water without overflowing.
 If overflow should occur, wipe the plastic container until it is dry.